Communities bring a sense of belonging and purpose. We need that today, more than ever.

 After five years at eBay, I jumped into the controlled chaos of startup life.
 I spent four years at Oodle, where I led product and took an active role in creating our culture.
 Similar roles followed at a few other startups: Betfair, Stella & Dot, Keaton Row.

 In 2018, I became part of the founding team of Spero Ventures (formerly part of Omidyar Network, which I joined in 2016).
 In my current role, I act as a thought partner to founding teams, helping them incorporate design-thinking and user empathy into product development and corporate strategy.
+I also lead our firm’s investments in diverse founders at the seed stage.

 It is such an awesome privilege to work with mission-driven, revolutionary entrepreneurs.
 I’m a firm believer that these radically-different thinkers will be the key to driving positive societal change.